deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/TsConfig.rst

 TsConfig
 ==================

-This Site covers options to configure the plugin.
+This site covers options to configure the plugin.

 .. _configuration-custom-template:

-Custom View Templates
+Custom view templates
 ====================

 .. confval:: templateLayouts

     :type: array

-    You might want to change the HTML Code that renders the iFrame.
+    You might want to change the HTML code that renders the iFrame.

-    To do so, copy the `Resources/Private/Templates/DocCheckAuthentication/` and `Resources/Private/Partials/DocCheckAuthentication/` folder to, for example, your `<yourPathOfChoice>/Templates/DocCheckAuthentication` and set the following in your TYPO3 Setup:
+    To do so, copy the :file:`Resources/Private/Templates/DocCheckAuthentication/` and :file:`Resources/Private/Partials/DocCheckAuthentication/` folder to, for example, your :file:`<yourPathOfChoice>/Templates/DocCheckAuthentication` and set the following in your TYPO3 setup:

     Example::